fur-q/lua-ircclient/doc/ircclient.md

 ##### session:whois(nick)

-Request whois information on *nick*.
+Request whois information on *nick*, which may be a nick or a comma-separated list of nicks.

 ##### session:quit(reason)